SiposLevente/voacher-system/README.md

     }
     ```
   - **400 Bad Request**:
+    - If the voucher code already exists.

+  - **422 Unprocessable Entity**
     - If the voucher type is invalid.
-    - If `uses_left` is less than 2 for an "xtimes" voucher.
+    - If `uses_left` is less invalid value.
-    - If the voucher code already exists.
+    - If Expiration time is configured incorrectly

 - **Example Request**:
   ```json